stevearm/sourcerer/README.md

 ## Regular use

+## srcr status
+This will show any repos that have uncommitted changes (with \*) and any commits that have not been pushed to a remote (with ↑).
+This includes:

+* A branch with no upstream branch set
+* A branch where the upstream branch is missing
+* A branch where it has commits ahead of it's upstream

 ## srcr clone
 This will ensure you've got every working copy you should, and that they all have the right remotes.